STYJ/simontan.dev/posts/favourite-articles-videos.md

 ---
-title: Favourite Articles / Videos
+title: Favourite Articles & Videos
 date: 2020-10-19
 tags:
   - life
 layout: layouts/post.njk
 ---

-A collection of articles that I enjoy reading and have / will re-read in the future.
+A collection of articles & videos that I enjoy and have / will re-visit in the future.

 # Personal
 - [A journey of self discovery](../a-journey-of-self-discovery/)